Automation with make (in-class tutorial)

 • Use code to create a gen directory in an R file (preferably run early on)

-• Change directory names in output files in .R files
+• Update all directory names in the .R files

 • At each step, verify whether make still runs.